codegallivant/automated-whatsapp-interview-messenger/readme.md

 ```

 ## Run
+1. Build from source or use an executable directly
+2. Download the service account credentials file into `sac_creds/credentials.json`
+3. Set template message in `message.txt`
+4. Set parameters in `parameters.yaml`
-1. Run the file -
+5. Run the file (if not using an executable)-
     ```bash
     python3 main.py
     ```